 email@example.com / 514 842-7954, ext.
 134

-The Student Services team is there to listen attentively and offer advice in complete confidentiality.
-Depending on the situation, a variety of adapted resources are offered.
-The reasons for meeting Dona and Marc are diverse:
+The Student Services team is here to listen attentively and offer advice in complete confidentiality.
+Depending on the situation, a variety of adapted resources are available.
+The reasons for meeting Marie-Dominique and Marc are diverse:

-- Information about the city of Montreal and the neighbourhood around the school.
+- Information about the city of Montreal and the neighbourhood around NTS

 The current Health & Dental Plan was put in place by NTS to better meet student needs and is designed to supplement your provincial health insurance plan.
 Coverage includes health, dental, and vision care, travel insurance, and much more!